-In extradition, Kathryn has appeared in leading cases in relation to the Extradition Act, as well as complex cases, involving historic war crimes allegations and extradition to Part 2 countries.
+In extradition, Kathryn has appeared in leading cases in relation to the Extradition Act, as well as complex cases, involving historic war crimes allegations, cyber-crime and extradition to Part 2 countries.
 She is currently instructed in a number of cases involving the USA and over the last year she has represented requested persons’ in cases concerning prison conditions in Romania and Lithuania (in particular female prison conditions).
-She has been instructed in extradition requests involving South Africa, the United Arab Emirates and Nigeria.
+She has been instructed in extradition requests involving South Africa, Albania, the United Arab Emirates and Nigeria.
 Kathryn has built up a strong defence practice, representing clients at first instance and on appeal.
 She is an experienced practitioner who undertook a secondment with the CPS Extradition Unit in 2013.

 - Serious & Complex Crime